shadowed1/ChromeOS_PowerControl/README.md

- ## *A suite of Lightweight shell scripts providing hardware control in ChromeOS.*
+ ## *A suite of lightweight shell scripts providing hardware control in ChromeOS.*
  <br>
  <br>